Get a Free Tarot Reading Online!

 In this section we offer readings based on playing cards often called cartomancy as well as standard tarot readings.
 The tarot readings include the Minchiate deck as well as one of the most popular of the three post Golden-Dawn decks the Rider-Waite-Smith deck (the other two being the Crowley-Harris or “Thoth" deck, and the Case-Burns-Parke or "B.O.T.A" deck) with roughly twelve different spreads for each.

-Furthermore, in addition to these free tarot readings this section also provides access to a “hybrid” tarot reading which combines Numerology with the Tarot for a more personalized spread.
+Furthermore, in addition to these free tarot readings this section also provides access to a “hybrid” tarot reading (located to the left of this article) which combines Numerology with the Tarot for a more personalized spread.
 Unlike traditional Tarot methodologies, which seek to explore transient personal issues, combining Numerology with the Tarot deck creates a fixed set of personal Tarot cards based upon your name and birth date.
 Your personal set of Tarot cards is very different from a standard reading.
 The most evident deviation from a standard reading is that the set never changes.
 Cards may repeat within your set too.
 Moreover, while readings usually focus on transient influences and events, the cards in your personal set represent influences that will be with you through your entire life.
 To get your personal cards fill in the form below and select the "Show Me My Cards" button at the bottom.

 What is Cartomancy?